More Sleep to Your Health

 Want a simple way to prevent the common cold?
 In a recent study on fruit flies, it was found that the flies were able to resist and even recover faster the more sleep they obtained.

 The longer they slept the faster their recovery time was.
-One reason this may be possible is because when you are asleep there are fewer immune system disruptions that can occur than when you are awake!
+One reason this may be possible is that when you are asleep there are fewer immune system disruptions that can occur than when you are awake!
 So the next time you catch a cold, go take a long nap!